 Over a several week period I work through a series of minimum viable products (MVPs):

-This series of experiments led me to identify a collection of minimal marketable features (MMFs) that this product should offer:
+This series of experiments led me to identify a collection of features that this product should offer:

 Then we continued to evolve the product via a series of MVPs.
 We ran some experiments in a public library where we discovered that library patrons wanted to charge large devices such as tablets and laptops as well as smaller devices.
 So we developed a new MBI, a “Library Charging Station” that had eight small device cubbies and six large device cubbies.
-We also hired a designer to develop a sleeker looking box when one mall management change told us that they loved the concept but wouldn’t allow our boxes into their more upscale locations until our boxes where more attractive.
+We also hired a designer to develop a sleeker looking box when one mall management chain told us that they loved the concept but wouldn’t allow our boxes into their more upscale locations until they were more attractive.

-Here's the key difference between the two: With an MVP you are in entrepreneurial mode and need to explore what your customers actually need.
-But this can only be done by a strongly cohesive and aligned team due to the uncertain, exploratory nature of the work.
-MBIs are for when you have a product or service and have a good idea for how to extend it.
-The biggest challenge is often coordinating the parts of your organization that is going to build, release, and support it.
+Here's the key difference between the two: With an MVP you are in entrepreneurial mode and need to discover what your customers actually want.
+MBIs are for when you have an existing product and have a good idea for how to extend it.

 My hope is that this article has helped to clear up some of this confusion.